 The movie Funny Farm with Chevy Chase should be required viewing as part of senior living sales training.
-When Andy Farmer and his wife struggle to sell their country home after a not so idyllic experience of rural living, they decide to enlist the help of an eclectic cast of characters from the community to create the perfect experience for a hot lead with a “scheduled tour.”
+When Andy Farmer and his wife struggle to sell their country home after a not-so-idyllic experience of rural living, they decide to enlist the help of an eclectic cast of characters from the community.
+Everyone comes together to create the perfect experience for a hot lead with a “scheduled tour.”

-A well-planned tour of a senior living community can have the same effect with families choosing the community that is the best fit and where their loved one will be comfortable.
+A well-planned tour of a senior living community can have the same effect.
+People want to fall in love with a place that is the “perfect fit.”
 When this happens, there is less price sensitivity because the family sees and appreciates the value.
-I have had many situations where the family wants to purchase the entire model apartment because it is so warm and inviting!
+I’ve had many situations where the family wants to purchase the entire model apartment because it is so warm and inviting!

-For example, with my mother, the community must serve tea in a teapot – heaven help the server who shows up with a tea bag in a cup and tries to pour water over it and call it “tea”!
+For example, with my mother, the community must serve tea in a teapot.
+Heaven help the server who shows up with a tea bag in a cup and tries to pour water over it and call it “tea!”

-Some common themes can be kept on hand (tea/ coffee lovers basket, dog/ cat lovers selections, photo books of local towns spiritual books/ journals, etc.) and others can be purchased prior to the visit if it is something specific (like the latest book by a favorite author).
+Some common themes can be kept on hand (tea/ coffee lovers basket, dog/ cat lovers selections, photo books of local towns spiritual books/ journals, etc.).
+Others can be purchased prior to the visit if it is something specific (like the latest book by a favorite author).

-For instance, put out a valet parking sign in advance of the tour (if they can’t find a parking spot or have to park far away, you will have your first strike against you); meet the tour personally at the car – what a great first impression; have umbrellas and wheelchairs handy; have cold water at the ready on hot days; serve refreshments in glassware & china, not Styrofoam and paper; offer homemade not bought goodies and finally, walk every visitor out to their car for the final personal touch.
+For instance, put out a valet parking sign in advance of the tour.
+(If they can’t find a parking spot or have to park far away, you will have your first strike against you.)
+Meet the tour personally at the car – what a great first impression, right?
+Have umbrellas and wheelchairs handy.
+Have cold water on hot days.
+Serve refreshments in glassware & china, not Styrofoam and paper.
+Offer homemade goodies.
+And, finally, walk every visitor out to their car for the final personal touch.